Saturday, 25, Apr, 2026

 Headnote :

-Article 226 of the Constitution confers on High Courts power to issue appropriate writs to any person or authority within their territorial jurisdiction, in terms absolute and unqualified, and Election Tribunals functioning within the territorial jurisdiction of the High Courts would fall within the...
+Article 226 of the Constitution grants High Courts the authority to issue appropriate writs to any individual or authority within their territorial jurisdiction, in absolute and unqualified terms.
+This includes Election Tribunals operating within the High Courts\' jurisdiction.
+The High Court\'s pow...

 Gurunath Alias Bhimaji Vs. Kamalabai, Kom Kenchangaudanadgaudar & Ors [1954] INSC 123 (10 December 1954)